Hamiduzzaman Khan

 In addition to sculpture, Khan is notable as a painter.
-Even before becoming a sculptor, he gained recognition for his watercolor and acrylic paintings in the late 1960s.
-Zainul Abedin, the founding father of Bangladeshi modern art, acclaimed and encouraged Khan for his watercolors.
-His watercolors are characterized by abstract expressionism and predominantly on the subjects of natural landscape and human figure.
+Even before becoming a sculptor, he gained recognition for his watercolour and acrylic paintings in the late 1960s.
+Zainul Abedin, the founding father of Bangladeshi modern art, acclaimed and encouraged Khan for his watercolours.
+His watercolours are characterized by abstract expressionism and predominantly on the subjects of natural landscape and human figure.

 For his contribution to sculpture, Khan was awarded Ekushey Padak, the second-highest civilian award in Bangladesh, in 2006.
 In a career spanning over five decades, his works have been exhibited and installed in Bangladesh, South Korea, India, and the United States.

 Early life and education

 Khan was born in 1946 in the village Sahasram in Kishoreganj.
-Indian artist Hemen Majumdar hailed from Gachihata, a neighboring village of Sahasram.
+Indian artist Hemen Majumdar hailed from Gachihata, a neighbouring village of Sahasram.
 Khan used to visit his house as a young boy.
 His early education was in his native village schools and he completed matriculation in 1962.
 He then got admitted in the erstwhile East Pakistan College of Arts and Crafts (now Faculty of Fine Arts, University of Dhaka).
-At the College of Arts and Crafts, he studied under the guidance of artists Zainul Abedin, Safiuddin Ahmed, Aminul Islam, Mustafa Manwar.
-Zainul Abedin appreciated and encouraged Khan for his watercolor paintings.
+At the College of Arts and Crafts, he studied under the guidance of artists Zainul Abedin, Safiuddin Ahmed, Aminul Islam, and Mustafa Manwar.
+Zainul Abedin appreciated and encouraged Khan for his watercolour paintings.
 While he was a third-year student, Abedin presented one of Khan's paintings to the President of Burma, Ne Win, during his visit to the art college.
 He received Bachelor of Fine Arts degree in 1967 from the Department of Painting and Drawing.
 Khan was one of the few early students of the college who took interest in sculpture, but there was no opportunity of taking sculpture as a formal subject as an undergraduate in the college.
-Meanwhile, the college had established the Department of Sculpture and Modeling with Abdur Razzaque as its founding head.
+Meanwhile, the college had established the Department of Sculpture and Modelling with Abdur Razzaque as its founding head.